How to Prevent Typical Car Accident Injuries Involving Drunk Drivers

 - If all else fails, be prepared to call the police.
 It’s better to risk the friendship than risk the lives of others on the road.

-Prevention of typical car accident injuries from drunk drivers is always the best course, but if you wind up involved in a wreck and alcohol was involved, give our experienced accident attorneys a call.
+Prevention of typical car accident injuries from drunk drivers is always the best course, but if you wind up involved in a wreck and alcohol was involved, give our experienced car accident and personal injury attorneys a call.